hscannell/subsurface-marine-heatwaves/README.md

 ----------
 This article has been accepted for publication in <a href="https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL090548" target="_blank">Geophysical Research Letters</a> on November 16, 2020 and has undergone full peer review.

-We welcome comments, questions, or feedback via github [issues](https://github.com/hscannell/subsurface-marine-heatwaves/issues) or by e-mail to Hillary Scannell (scannell@ldeo.columbia.edu).
+We welcome comments, questions, or feedback via github [issues](https://github.com/hscannell/subsurface-marine-heatwaves/issues).

 Code
 ----